jackheger/python/README.md

 > François-xavier Herande,

-To open the notebook there are two ways :
+To open the notebook you have to :
 - open the "notebook_jack_jerome_fx.ipynb" for executable code
-- open the "notebook_jack_jerome_fx.html" for just a html version of the notebook

 For the django website :
 - You can watch a short video showing the different pages on the website